bvm810/CQTdiff/README.md

 pip install -r requirements.txt
 ```

 If using pytorch higher than 1.11.0, verify that the correct numpy version is installed using ``pip freeze``.
-Newer numpy versions break Eloi Moliner's constant-Q transform implementation because of changes to ``np.clip``.
+Newer numpy versions break the constant-Q transform implementation because of changes to ``np.clip``.

 The model's weights should also be downloaded if not training from scratch.
-They can be downloaded [here](https://www02.smt.ufrj.br/~bernardo.miranda/master/weights/weights-2303999.pt).
+They can be downloaded [here](https://www02.smt.ufrj.br/~bernardo.miranda/diffusion-denoising/weights/weights-2303999.pt).

-For removing noise in 78 RPM recordings, a noise dataset is required.
-The one that was used in the dissertation is available (with metadata on the noise excerpts) [here](https://www02.smt.ufrj.br/~bernardo.miranda/master/noise-dataset).
+Restoration using this model requires a set of noise samples (inference set), which are used during reverse diffusion to simulate the degradation to be removed from the test signal.
+For 78 RPM noise removal [this](https://www02.smt.ufrj.br/~bernardo.miranda/diffusion-denoising/noise-dataset/gramophone) dataset was used.
+For tape hiss removal [this](https://www02.smt.ufrj.br/~bernardo.miranda/diffusion-denoising/noise-dataset/tape) dataset was used.

+In the 78 RPM noise dataset, the no-fade samples are identical to the original ones, but had their beginning and end removed to avoid fade-in/fade-out effects.
+The no-fade versions of the train and test set were used in all 78 RPM experiments of the paper and the dissertation.

 ## Usage

-### Inference on single noisy file
+### Inference on a single noisy file

 There are three ``.py``scripts that can be used for conditional sampling with diffusion in this repo: ``sample.py``, ``denoise.py``, and ``inference.py``.
-For the purpose of reproducing the work I developed in my master's, only ``inference.py`` should be used.
+For the purpose of reproducing the results in the paper, only ``inference.py`` should be used.

 #### ``inference.py``

-``inference.py`` is the inference file that was used for the first tests using diffusion to remove 78 RPM noise.
+``inference.py`` is an inference script that was used for preliminary denoising tests for both the dissertation and the paper.
 It can work on four modes: fixed noise gain, fixed SNR range, estimated gain, and estimated SNR range (see Chapter 4 of my dissertation).
 In a practical setting, only the last two will be used.
+All results in the paper use the estimated gain mode, which calculates the power of the degradation noise in reverse diffusion using the sliding window heuristic.

 This script is controlled by the ``inference.yaml`` configuration file.
 The ``audio_len`` attribute defines the block size used in overlap-and-add, and the full path to the model weights should be passed in the ``checkpoint``attribute.